NGhebreial/stamp_logo_on_image/README.md

 A Flutter app to put a logo in a picture.

-This app allow to take a picture or upload from the gallery and make some changes on it like:
+This app allows to take a picture or upload from the gallery and make some changes like:

-- Shave it
+- Save it
 - Rotate it
 - Share it